delivops/ecr-build-action/README.md

 - This action uses `aws-actions/amazon-ecr-login` and `docker/build-push-action` internally.
 - Make sure the IAM role (default: `github_services`) has permission to interact with ECR.
+- When using the ECR build cache, either enable `push` or set `force_ecr_login: true` so the workflow can authenticate with ECR.